This "Old World Warbler/Flycatcher/Thrush et al." Images Page Last Updated: Tuesday December 29, 2009 - 13:40:58 CST

 [Length 9.75 in.
 Wingspan xx in.]

-This male European Blackbird was photographed at Titchwell RSPB Reserve, Norfolk, England.
+This male European Blackbird was photographed at Titchwell RSPB Reserve, Norfolk, England, Great Britain.
 Photo taken with a Nikkor EDAF 300 f4.0 lens on Kodachrome 200 film.
 (Date: May 2002)

 (use image name "blkbrdeur1" for inquiries)